gmarty/scumm-nes/README.md

 ## Contribute

-To run it locally, clone the repo and install the dependencies:
+To run it locally, make sure that node v20 or higher is installed, clone the repo, and install the dependencies:

 ```sh
 npm install